marcopolo4k/Provision/README.md

 Provision
 ==========

-Script to provision files to CentOS VM's
+Script to provision files to linux VM's.
+Developed on Mac->CentOS.

 # Usage
 Use one or two arguments: